-Here is one such cupcake project I have worked on.
+Here is one such colorful cupcake project I have worked on.

-These colorful cupcakes were made for a loyal customer of mine.
+I made these these colorful cupcakes for a loyal customer of mine.

-Her office was organizing a party and she wanted me to make cupcakes that are colorful and attractive to look at.
-She was working on a rather tight budget and so I suggested these plain colored cupcakes in a variety of colors for her.
-I say plain colored cupcakes in a variety of colors because the cupcakes were meant to be plain colored but in totally contrasting colors.
+She was having an office party and she wanted me to make cupcakes that are colorful and attractive to look at.
+She was working on a rather tight budget and so I suggested these plain colored cupcakes for her.
+I say plain colored cupcakes in a variety of colors because the cupcakes were meant to be plain-colored but in contrasting tones.
 Plain colored cupcakes without the phrase 'in a variety of colors' could well mean plain colored cupcakes in different shades of the same color.

 Well never mind.
 Let’s move on to the cupcakes I made below:

-So, my customer agreed to my suggestion and I set on making 50 of these cupcakes.
+So, my customer agreed to my suggestion and I set on making 50 of these colorful cupcakes.

 The cupcakes were made using my sprinkles cupcakes recipe.
-Click here for the full recipe.
 This is basically vanilla cupcake batter filled with colorful sprinkles.
 I thought the sprinkles cupcakes would be a perfect complement for the plain colored frosting on the cupcakes.
-(My customer later sent me a thank you message for the cupcakes and told me of the good reviews the cupcakes got for the surprise sparks of color in the cupcakes themselves.)
+(My customer later sent me a thank you message for the cupcakes.
+She told me of the good reviews the cupcakes got for the surprise sparks of color in the cupcakes themselves.)

-I used shiny silver color cupcake casings for the cupcakes and the silver was a great choice as it took on a more neutral shade and this has worked well with all the frosting colors.
+I used shiny silver cupcake casings for the cupcakes and the silver was a great choice as it took on a more neutral shade and worked well with all the various frosting shades.

 The frosting itself was royal icing.
-I divided the icing into 5, tinted 4 of those using Wilton colors in royal blue, yellow, moss green and pink and left the last part in its original white color.
+I divided the icing into 5.
+I tinted 4 of those using Wilton colors in royal blue, yellow, moss green, and pink.
+And left the last part in its original white color.

 So I resorted to leaving the frosting on the cupcakes not so smooth, on purpose, simply for the texture.